oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-vision-setup/ai-vision-setup.md

     Click **Create**.

-## Task 7: Policies for OCI Document Understanding Service
+## Task 7: Setup policies for OCI Document Understanding Service

 Before you start using OCI Document Understanding, OCI policies should be setup for allowing you to access OCI Document Understanding Service.
 Follow these steps to configure required policies.